Connect with others who understand.

 Eat a Smaller Dinner

 If your blood sugar is high at bedtime, your evening meal or late-night snack may be to blame.
-Eating a large dinner or foods that raise your blood glucose too much at night can cause blood glucose levels to stay high until morning.
+Eating a large dinner or foods that raise your blood glucose too much at night can cause blood glucose levels to stay high until morning, and in some cases might contribute to insomnia (trouble sleeping).
 Try eating smaller meals later in the evening, eating earlier in the evening, or choosing foods with fewer carbs.

 Adjust Your Insulin Timing